naveen2593kumar/lit-count-down/README.md

 # lit-count-down-timer
-This is an countdown timer web component best of LitElement Library
+This is a countdown timer web component based on LitElement Library